Mirages: On Anthropomorphism in Dialogue Systems: Linguistic Factors

-\paragraph{Humanlike Activities} Beyond implying consciousness and sentience, and failing to deny humanness, \citet{abercrombie-etal-2021-alexa} find that in a quarter of the responses from dialogue systems, they can be prone to making claims of having uniquely human abilities or engaging in activities that are, by definition, restricted to animate entities, like having family relationships, bodily functions e.g., consuming food, crying, engaging in physical activity, or other pursuits that require embodiment that they do not possess.
+\paragraph{Humanlike Activities} Beyond implying consciousness and sentience, and failing to deny humanness, \newcite{abercrombie-etal-2021-alexa} find that, in a quarter of the responses from dialogue systems, they can be prone to making claims of having uniquely human abilities or engaging in activities that are, by definition, restricted to animate entities, e.g. having family relationships, bodily functions, such as consuming food, crying, engaging in physical activity, or other pursuits that require embodiment that they do not possess.
 Similarly, \citet{gros-etal-2022-robots} find that crowd-workers rate $20-30\%$ of utterances produced by nine different systems as machine-impossible.
 They found that only one strictly task-based system \cite[MultiWoz, ][]{budzianowski-etal-2018-multiwoz} did not appear as anthropomorphic to participants. \citet{glaese-etal-2022-improving} propose to address this concern by using reinforcement learning to prohibit systems from generating claims of having (embodied) experiences.

-\paragraph{Pronoun Use} Prior work has viewed the use of third person pronouns (e.g., `he' and `she') to describe dialogue systems as evidence of users personifying systems~\citep{abercrombie-etal-2021-alexa,sutton-etal-2020-gender}.
-The use of first person pronouns (e.g., `me' or `myself') in system output may be a contributing factor to this perception, as these can be read as signs of consciousness~\citep{faber-2020-computer,minsky-2006-emotion}.
+\paragraph{Pronoun Use} Prior work has viewed the use of third person pronouns (e.g. `he' and `she') to describe dialogue systems as evidence of users personifying systems~\citep{abercrombie-etal-2021-alexa,sutton-etal-2020-gender}.
+The use of first person pronouns (e.g. `me' or `myself') in system output may be a contributing factor to this perception, as these can be read as signs of consciousness~\citep{faber-2020-computer,minsky-2006-emotion}.
 Indeed, it is widely believed that `I' can \emph{only} refer to people~\citep{noonan-2009-thinking,olson-2002-thinking}. \citet{scruton2017human} contends that such self-attribution and self-reference permits people to relate as subjects, not mere objects, and that self-definition as an individual is part of the human condition itself.
 First person pronoun use may therefore contribute to anthropomorphism, either by design or due to their human-produced training data, for symbolic and data driven dialogue systems, respectively.